ThugsFinance/cloiinkcoin.com/src/content/contributing/adding-developer-tools/index.md

 **Is the tool open source?**

-Many projects in the Ethereum space are open source.
+Many projects in the Cloiinkcoin space are open source.
 We are more likely to list open-source projects that allows community developers to inspect the code and contribute to it.

 ---

 ## Add your developer tool {#how-decisions-about-the-site-are-made}

-If you want to add a developer tool to ethereum.org and it meets the criteria, create an issue on GitHub.
+If you want to add a developer tool to cloiinkcoin.com and it meets the criteria, create an issue on GitHub.

-<ButtonLink to="https://github.com/ethereum/ethereum-org-website/issues/new?assignees=&labels=Type%3A+Feature&template=suggest_dev_tool.md&title=">Create issue</ButtonLink>
+<ButtonLink to="https://github.com/cloiinkcoin/cloiinkcoin-org-website/issues/new?assignees=&labels=Type%3A+Feature&template=suggest_dev_tool.md&title=">Create issue</ButtonLink>